 Modern technology offers solutions

 African universities realise it is impossible to expand their facilities fast enough to satisfy demand.
 So, they turn to technology.
 Africa is now described as one of ‘the most dynamic e-learning markets on the planet’.

-However, easy access to higher education through online delivery alone, does not guarantee the quality and credibility of qualifications earned.
-Nor does it necessarily secure the employability of graduates of online studies.
+However, easy access to higher education through online delivery alone does not guarantee the quality and credibility of qualifications earned.
+Nor does it necessarily secure the employability of graduates from online studies.

 Internationally recognised online degrees

 Unicaf University is an independent multi-campus university with local and international accreditation.
 In Zambia, the University’s programmes are accredited by the Higher Education Authority (HEA), and in Malawi by the National Council of Higher Education (NCHE).